mfarache/jekyll-now/_posts/2017-5-5-Integration-testing-docker-junit.md

 + MULE is our ESB layer, subject of integration black box testing

+Everything is run within a "integration-tier" network created to run test in isolation

+# Key takeaways

++ Use REST assured for easy REST testing of endpoints
++ Use palantir  Junit rule to launch a docker compose file with the definition of your scenario.
++ Use Docker for everything!

+# Gotchas

-Everything is run within a "integration-tier" network created to run test in isolation ndows mainly because by some reason Palantir uses a command "docker compose ps -q <servicename>" to detect if container is up and running.
+There were no issues running the test under Mac Os or Linux.. however there are still uses with Windows, mainly because by some reason Palantir uses a command "docker compose ps -q <servicename>" to detect if container is up and running.
 And the command fails.

 # Useful links

 + [Arquillian Cube][1]
-+ [Palantir Junit rule (github)[2]
++ [Palantir Junit rule (github)][2]

 [1]: http://arquillian.org/arquillian-cube/
 [2]: https://github.com/palantir/docker-compose-rule